No plan for Jimmy Carter to visit North Korea to free American

 Carter has a history of diplomatic missions to North Korea, either representing the U.S. government or on private humanitarian trips.
 In 2010, he helped earn the release of Aijalon Mahli Gomes, an American jailed for illegally entering the isolated country, and he played a key role in working out a 1994 nuclear deal between Washington and Pyongyang.

-Former President Bill Clinton flew to North Korea in 2009 and won the release of two American women journalists who had been sentenced to 12 years hard labor for illegally entering the country.
+Former President Bill Clinton flew to North Korea in 2009 and won the release of two American women journalists who had been sentenced to 12 years hard labour for illegally entering the country.

 (Reporting by Paul Eckert; Editing by Alistair Bell and Vicki Allen)